Lucyjpjones/lj-fscr/README.md

 ### **<u>Data Schema</u>**

+To help visualize my database, I created a diagram using [dbdiagram](https://dbdiagram.io/) which illustrates the relationships between my models.

 <img src="media/schema.png">

-The **Product model** within the products app, is used to store information about individual products.
+The **Product model** within the product's app, is used to store information about individual products.
-The **Category model** within the products app, is used to group products into specific categories.
+The **Category model** within the product's app, is used to group products into specific categories.

-The **Programme model** within the programmes app, is used to store information about individual programmes.
+The **Programme model** within the programme's app, is used to store information about individual programmes.
-The **Category model** within the programmes app, is used to group programmes into specific categories.
+The **Category model** within the programme's app, is used to group programmes into specific categories.

-The **UserProfile** model within the profiles app is used to store users profile information and is connected to various apps for other benefits;
+The **UserProfile** model within the profiles app is used to store user's profile information and is connected to various apps for other benefits;
-- Checkout app - to store users checkout information, as well as order history.
+- Checkout app - to store user's checkout information, as well as order history.
-- Blog app - to store name of user who created the blog and allows users to leave a comment with their username automatically displayed.
+- Blog app - to store the name of the user who created the blog and those who have left a comment.
-- Forum appp - to store name of user who created thread allows users to leave a comment with their username automatically displayed.
+- Forum app - to store the name of the user who created the thread and those who have replied.

 The **Post model** within the blog app, is used to store posts added by the admin user.
 The **Comments model** within the blog app, is used to store comments added by the user who is logged in.

 The **Thread model** within the forum app, is used to store threads added by the user.
-The **Comment model** within the forum app, is used to store comments made by the user logged in.
+The **Comment model** within the forum app, is used to store replies made by the user logged in.

 The **Order model** within the checkout app, is used to store orders.
 The **OrderLineItem model** within the checkout app, is used to store information about individual products on the order.